Ro Khanna

-Khanna identifies as a progressive capitalist, and has called for a "new economic patriotism" as a governing philosophy.
-He states that he only accepts campaign donations from individuals and is one of only six members of the U.S. House of Representatives, and ten members of Congress, who state that they do not take campaign contributions from political action committees (PACs) or corporations.
+Khanna was born in Philadelphia to Indian parents.
+A self described "progressive capitalist", Khanna has called for a "new economic patriotism" as a governing philosophy.
+Khanna has championed the Abundance agenda.
+He states that he only accepts campaign donations from individuals and is one of only six members of the House, and ten members of Congress, who state that they do not take campaign contributions from political action committees (PACs) or corporations.